2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **!Note!**

-If you follow this course on your own, creating this account would be something you might do on a third-party host; therefore, again, we mention never to use these as production environments but only for training purposes.
+If you follow this course independently, creating this account would likely be done on a third-party host; therefore, we again emphasise that these should not be used as production environments, but only for training purposes.

 ### Account Creation by BTCPay Server Administrator